Mill water wheel at Spring Mill State Park.

 It was necessary to monitor water volume and quality over a four-year period to establish baseline information needed for planning for the future of Spring Mill Lake and its relation to human usage and conservation of the cave life.
 Monitoring concentrated on the major springs in the park although precipitation was measured at several stations around the area to learn the input into the karst system.

-For additional information about the geology of the park contact either Nancy Hasenmueller (e-mail: firstname.lastname@example.org) at the Indiana Geological Survey, 611 N. Walnut Grove, Bloomington, IN 47405.
+For additional information about the geology of the park, contact Nancy Hasenmueller (firstname.lastname@example.org) at the Indiana Geological Survey, 611 N. Walnut Grove, Bloomington, IN 47405.

 For more information about the park, go to the Spring Mill State Park Web page.